OpenEthicsAI/OETP/draft-lukianets-open-ethics-transparency-protocol.md

 The following topics not addressed in this version of the document are possible areas for the future study:

-* Extensibility of the OETP Disclosure Format.
+* Extensibility of the OETP Disclosure Schema.
 * Evaluate other methods of Generation of the Composite Disclosure based on the Disclosure Tree
 * Disclosure Chaining mechanisms and various use-cases.
 * Typical scenarios and templates for Disclosure submissions.